decentraland/documentation/content/creator/quests/client.md

 }
 ```

-- `autoRender`: If `true`, the HUD will be rendered automatically.
+- `autoRender`: If `true`, the HUD is rendered automatically.
 If `false`, you will need to call the `render` function to render the HUD.
 By default, it's **not** rendered automatically.

-- `leftSidePanel`: It's the `UiTransformProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify the `UiEntity` containing the box that contains all the Quest progress and the "Hide/Show" toggle button.
+- `leftSidePanel`: The `UiTransformProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify the `UiEntity` containing the box that contains all the Quest progress and the "Hide/Show" toggle button.
 In web terms, this would be the div acting as a container for the box and button.

-- `questBox`: It's an object that contains two fields:
+- `questBox`: An object that contains two fields:

-  - `uiBackground`: It's the `UiBackgroundProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify the background of the `UiEntity` containing the box that contains the Quest name and the steps.
+  - `uiBackground`: The `UiBackgroundProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify the background of the `UiEntity` containing the box with the Quest name and steps.
 In web terms, this would be the `div` acting as a container for the Quest name and steps.
-  - `uiTransform`: It's the `UiTransformProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify the `UiEntity` containing the box that contains the Quest name and the steps.
+  - `uiTransform`: The `UiTransformProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify the `UiEntity` containing the box with the Quest name and steps.
 In web terms, this would be the `div` acting as a container for the Quest name and steps.

-- `questNameContainer`: It's an object that contains two fields:
+- `questNameContainer`: An object that contains two fields:

-  - `uiTransform`: It's the `UiTransformProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify the `UiEntity` containing the Quest name.
+  - `uiTransform`: The `UiTransformProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify the `UiEntity` containing the Quest name.
 In web terms, this would be the `div` acting as a container for the Quest name.
-  - `label`: It's the `LabelProps` type defined in the snippet above.
-You can use this to modify the `Label` containing the Quest name.
+  - `label`: The `LabelProps` type defined in the snippet above.
+Use this to modify the `Label` with the Quest name.
 In web terms, this would be the `p` tag containing the Quest name.

-- `stepsContainer`: It's an object that contains three fields:
+- `stepsContainer`: An object that contains three fields:

-  - `uiTransform`: It's the `UiTransformProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify the `UiEntity` containing and listing the steps with their `description`.
+  - `uiTransform`: The `UiTransformProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify the `UiEntity` listing the steps and their `description`.
 In web terms, this would be the `div` acting as a container for the steps.
-  - `labels`: It's an object that contains two fields:
+  - `labels`: An object that contains two fields:
-    - `labelUiEntity`: It's the `UiTransformProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify all `UiEntity`s containing the step's `description` and the "Show Tasks" button.
+    - `labelUiEntity`: The `UiTransformProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify every `UiEntity` that contains the step's `description` and the "Show Tasks" button.
 In web terms, this would be the `div` acting as a container for the step's `description` and the "Show Tasks" button.
-    - `props`: It's the `LabelProps` type defined in the snippet above.
-You can use this to modify all `Label`s containing the step's `description`.
+    - `props`: The `LabelProps` type defined in the snippet above.
+Use this to modify every `Label` containing the step's `description`.
 In web terms, this would be the `p` tag containing the step's `description`.
-  - `showTasksButton`: It's an object that contains two fields:
+  - `showTasksButton`: An object that contains two fields:
-    - `buttonUiEntity`: It's the `UiTransformProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify all `UiEntity`s containing the "Show Tasks" button.
+    - `buttonUiEntity`: The `UiTransformProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify every `UiEntity` containing the "Show Tasks" button.
 In web terms, this would be the `div` acting as a container for the "Show Tasks" button.
-    - `buttonProps`: It's the `UiButtonProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify all the "Show Tasks" `Button`s.
+    - `buttonProps`: The `UiButtonProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify all the "Show Tasks" `Button`s.

-- `tasksBox`: It's an object that contains three fields:
+- `tasksBox`: An object that contains three fields:

-  - `uiTransform`: It's the `UiTransformProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify all `UiEntity`s containing and listing each step tasks with their `description`.
+  - `uiTransform`: The `UiTransformProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify every `UiEntity` containing and listing each step tasks with their `description`.
 In web terms, this would be the `div` acting as a container for a step tasks.
-  - `uiBackground`: It's the `UiBackgroundProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify the background of all `UiEntity`s containing and listing each step tasks with their `description`.
+  - `uiBackground`: The `UiBackgroundProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify the background of every `UiEntity` listing each step tasks with their `description`.
 In web terms, this would be the `div` acting as a container for the tasks.
-  - `labels`: It's an object that contains two fields:
+  - `labels`: An object that contains two fields:
-    - `labelUiEntity`: It's the `UiTransformProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify all `UiEntity`s containing the task's `description`.
+    - `labelUiEntity`: The `UiTransformProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify every `UiEntity` containing the task's `description`.
 In web terms, this would be the `div` acting as a container for the task's `description`.
-    - `props`: It's the `LabelProps` type defined in the snippet above.
-You can use this to modify all `Label`s containing the task's `description`.
+    - `props`: The `LabelProps` type defined in the snippet above.
+Use this to modify every `Label` containing the task's `description`.
 In web terms, this would be the `p` tag containing the task's `description`.

-- `nextSteps`: It's an object that contains three fields:
+- `nextSteps`: An object that contains three fields:

-  - `nextTitleUiEntity`: It's the `UiTransformProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify the `UiEntity` containing the "Next Steps" title.
+  - `nextTitleUiEntity`: The `UiTransformProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify the `UiEntity` containing the "Next Steps" title.
 In web terms, this would be the `div` acting as a container for the "Next Steps" title.
-  - `nextTitleProps`: It's the `LabelProps` type defined in the snippet above.
-You can use this to modify the `Label` containing the "Next Steps" title.
+  - `nextTitleProps`: The `LabelProps` type defined in the snippet above.
+Use this to modify the `Label` containing the "Next Steps" title.
 In web terms, this would be the `p` tag containing the "Next Steps" title.
-  - `labels`: It's an object that contains two fields:
+  - `labels`: An object that contains two fields:
-    - `labelUiEntity`: It's the `UiTransformProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify all `UiEntity`s containing the next step's `description`.
+    - `labelUiEntity`: The `UiTransformProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify every `UiEntity` containing the next step's `description`.
 In web terms, this would be the `div` acting as a container for the next step's `description`.
-    - `props`: It's the `LabelProps` type defined in the snippet above.
-You can use this to modify all `Label`s containing the next step's `description`.
+    - `props`: The `LabelProps` type defined in the snippet above.
+Use this to modify every `Label` containing the next step's `description`.
 In web terms, this would be the `p` tag containing the next step's `description`.

-- `questCompletionLabel`: It's an object that contains two fields:
+- `questCompletionLabel`: An object that contains two fields:

-  - `uiTransform`: It's the `UiTransformProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify the `UiEntity` containing the Quest completion label.
+  - `uiTransform`: The `UiTransformProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify the `UiEntity` containing the Quest completion label.
 In web terms, this would be the `div` acting as a container for the Quest completion label.
-  - `label`: It's the `LabelProps` type defined in the snippet above.
-You can use this to modify the `Label` containing the text that lets the users know they have completed the Quest.
+  - `label`: The `LabelProps` type defined in the snippet above.
+Use this to modify the `Label` containing the text that lets the users know they have completed the Quest.
 In web terms, this would be the `p` tag containing the text noticing the completion of the Quest.

-- `showHideToggleButton`: It's the `UiButtonProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify the "Hide" and "Show Quest Progress" toggle `Button`.
+- `showHideToggleButton`: The `UiButtonProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify the "Hide" and "Show Quest Progress" toggle `Button`.
 In web terms, this would be the `button` tag.

-- `closeTasksBoxButton`: It's the `UiButtonProps` type from `@dcl/sdk/react-ecs`.
-You can use this to modify the "Close" `Button` that appears when the user clicks on the "Show Tasks" `Button`.
+- `closeTasksBoxButton`: The `UiButtonProps` type from `@dcl/sdk/react-ecs`.
+Use this to modify the "Close" `Button` that appears when the user clicks on the "Show Tasks" `Button`.
 In web terms, this would be the `button` tag.

-Well now, let's explain the `QuestHUD` type returned by the `createQuestHUD` function from `@dcl/quests-client/dist/hud`:
+### Methods of the QuestHUD object

+Once you created a Quest HUD with `createQuestHUD()`, you're returned a `QuestHUD` object.
+This object has the following methods:

 ```typescript
 type QuestHUD = {